 Drying the coat usually takes between 12–24 hours.
 And if you think that’s the last grooming step, think again.
 When the coat is entirely dry, you should once again gently separate and pull the cords apart.

 With a special dog coat comes special care.
 You should carefully select the shampoo brand.
-The most recommended shampoo is Burt’s Bees for Dogs.
-We also like to add Warren London Hydrating Dog Conditioner.
+The most recommended shampoo is Burt’s Bees for Dogs on Amazon.
+We also like to add Warren London Hydrating Dog Conditioner from Amazon.
 Alternatively, some owners prefer to use coconut oil for the dog’s coat when it’s dry.
 It makes the cords look fresh, silky, and shinier.